manavo/CodeIgniter-ORM/README.md

 $tags = $this->post->get_tags(Tag::$MANY_TO_MANY);
 ```

-This will give you the rows of the relationship table returned, just as CodeIgniter's Database class returns them (the result() function, not the result_array() function).
+This will give you the rows of the relationship table returned, just as CodeIgniter's Database class returns them (the result() method, not the result_array() method).

 The ```$MANY_TO_MANY``` constant could be referenced by any of the following: